 Natural, adoptive, legal guardians, and stepparents (including same-sex stepparents) of dependent undergraduate students are eligible to borrow these loans.
-The borrower must have good credit and you (the dependent undergraduate student) must be:
+The borrower must have good credit, and the dependent undergraduate student whose education they borrow for must be:

-If your parent is denied due to poor credit, he or she can enlist a family member or friend with good credit to co-sign.
-Your parent can also appeal the decision if he or she can document extenuating circumstances.
+If you are denied due to poor credit, you can enlist a family member or friend with good credit to co-sign.
+You can also appeal the decision if you can document extenuating circumstances.

-There's no annual or total borrowing limit—your parent just can't borrow more than the cost of attendance at your school, minus all of the other aid you have received.
-Also, if your parents are denied for a Parent PLUS loan, you may qualify for addition unsubsidized Stafford loans.
+There's no annual or total borrowing limit—you just can't borrow more than the cost of attendance at your child's school, minus all of the other aid he or she has received.
+Also, if you are denied for a Parent PLUS loan, your child may qualify for addition unsubsidized Stafford loans.

-You do not need to show financial need to have a Parent PLUS loan applied to your account, but you do need to complete the Free Application for Federal Student Aid (FAFSA) to apply.
+Your child does not need to show financial need to qualify for a Parent PLUS loan, but he or she will need to complete the Free Application for Federal Student Aid (FAFSA) to apply.

 What's The Current Interest Rate?

-Yes.
 Parent PLUS loans are not subsidized, and the loan is in the parent's name.
-That means that your parent will be responsible for any interest that accrues over the entire lifetime of the loan.
+That means the parent will be responsible for any interest that accrues over the entire lifetime of the loan.

 Interest begins accruing on these loans when they are disbursed.
-Your parent may postpone payments with an in-school deferment while you are enrolled at least half time; however, interest will continue adding up on these loans during this time.
-When your parent goes into repayment, the interest capitalizes (gets added to their principal balance)—so your parent will have to pay interest on the capitalized amount as well as the initial loan balance.
+You may postpone payments with an in-school deferment while your child is enrolled at least half time; however, interest will continue adding up on these loans during this time.
+When your loans enter repayment, the interest capitalizes (gets added to their principal balance)—so you will have to pay interest on the capitalized amount as well as the initial loan balance.

-Your parent can make monthly or quarterly interest payments on these loans.
-By doing so while you're still in school, your parent can prevent or reduce the capitalization.
+You can make monthly or quarterly interest payments on these loans.
+By doing so while your child is still in school, you can prevent or reduce the capitalization.

 Whose Loan Is It, Anyway?

 Many families who use Parent PLUS loans decide that the student will take over the payments from the parent after graduation.
 Just remember that a Parent PLUS loan will always be in the parent's name.
-It can’t be transferred into anyone else's name at any point.
-This means that your parents will always be responsible for the payments, even if you willingly make them on their behalf.
+It can't be transferred into anyone else's name at any point.
+This means that you will always be responsible for the payments, even if your child willingly makes them on your behalf.

-If you fall behind on payments—or even worse, if the loan goes into default—it will damage your parent’s credit, not yours.
-This also means that any lower payment or postponement options will be based on your parent's circumstances, not yours—even if you are the one making the payments.
+If you fall behind on payments—or even worse, if the loan goes into default—it will affect your credit, not your child's.
+Also, any lower payment or postponement options will be based on your circumstances—even if your child is the one making the payments.

-If you have such an agreement with your parent, make sure that you can afford to make these payments on time.
-The worst possible way to say "thank you for helping pay for my education" is by contributing to a default on your parent’s credit report.
+If you have such an agreement with your son or daughter, make sure that he or she can afford to make these payments on time.
+After all, you don't want them to thank you for helping pay for their education by contributing a default on your credit report.

 Be Money Smart

-Here's a little more info about how much your parent could save by making interest-only payments while you’re in school.
+Here's a little more info about how much you could save by making interest-only payments while your child is in school.

-Let's say your mom or dad borrowed a $20,000 Grad PLUS loan with a 7.21% interest rate.
-After 2 years in school, about $2,884 worth of interest would be added to the debt, making the new balance $22,884 when it enters repayment.
+Let's say you borrowed a $20,000 Parent PLUS loan with a 7.60% interest rate.
+After your child has been in school for 2 years, about $3,040 worth of interest would be added to the debt, making the new balance $23,040 when it enters repayment.